hzeller/rpi-rgb-led-matrix/README.md

 All Raspberry Pi versions supported
 -----------------------------------

-This supports the old Raspberry Pi's, that only have 26 GPIO pins and also the newer B models, Plus models and Raspberry Pi 2 with 40 GPIO pins.
+This supports the old Raspberry Pi's Version 1 with 26 GPIO pins and also the newer B+ models, and Raspberry Pi 2 with 40 GPIO pins.
 The 26 GPIO models can drive one chain of RGB panels, the 40 pin GPIO models **up to three** chains in parallel (each chain 6-8 panels long).